VitorrioBrooks/cloudformation_training/README.md

 This repo contains broken cloudformation.

+Fork the project and pull your own repo.

 The lab is to fill in the missing pieces.

 It will boot a Java Application with a MySQL Database decoupled.